numba/numba/docs/source/reference/compilation.rst

    If true, *nogil* tries to release the :py:term:`global interpreter lock` inside the compiled function.
-The GIL will only be released if Numba can compile the function in :term:`object mode`, otherwise a compilation warning will be printed.
+The GIL will only be released if Numba can compile the function in :term:`nopython mode`, otherwise a compilation warning will be printed.

    The *locals* dictionary may be used to force the :ref:`numba-types`